UnknownPug/iCoruses/README.md

       - "Contact Information"
       - Logout.

-## 🫸🏻 Thank you for your attention 🫷🏻
+## 🫸🏻 Thank you for your attention! 🫷🏻